thaitruong018/e_commerce_analysis/README.md

 I attempt to answer the following questions, which are of interest to stakeholders:
 1. Customer retention rate
 2. Customer segmentation RFM
-3. CLTV
+3. Customer lifetime value
-4. Next purchase
+4. Predict next month transaction
 5. Sales forcasting

 Steps: